How Does Vaccination Work?

 Northwest Career College is one of the premier pharmacy technician schools in Las Vegas.
 Our course provides our students with the skills and training they need to take advantage of the growing need for pharmacy technicians.

 Our experienced instructors offer online and on-campus classes to accommodate your Las Vegas work and family schedule.
-Once you’ve graduated, we continue to support you, and the commitment of our Career Services Team has led to us having a 100% job placement rate for our pharmacy technician graduates.
 Call us today at (702) 403-1592 to speak to one of our enrollment specialists.